Edward James Henry Darvill1

 F, #209766, d.
 4 October 1766

-Elizabeth Wall was the daughter of James Wall and Mary Edgeworth.2,3 She married Ford Lambart, 5th Earl of the County of Cavan, son of Richard Lambart, 4th Earl of the County of Cavan and Margaret Trant, on 24 March 1741/42.1 She died on 4 October 1766 at Dublin, County Dublin, Ireland.1,3
+Elizabeth Wall was the daughter of James Wall and Mary Edgeworth.2,3 She married Ford Lambart, 5th Earl of the County of Cavan, son of Richard Lambart, 4th Earl of the County of Cavan and Margaret Trant, on 24 March 1741/42.1 She died on 4 October 1766 at Dublin, County Dublin, IrelandG.1,3

-As a result of her marriage, Elizabeth Wall was styled as Countess of the County of Cavan on 24 March 1741/42.
+After her marriage, Elizabeth Wall was styled as Countess of the County of Cavan on 24 March 1741/42.
 From 24 March 1741/42, her married name became Lambart.

 Citations